Camroku/Camlog/README.md

 Other requirements:
 * Latest version of QoLang, built with `IMPORTS=sqlite3`.

 After configuring these, you can get your Clog blog to run just like any PHP website.
+Don't forget to create `src/authors` and `src/pages` directories.

 Example nginx config:
 ```nginx